swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

     $ ls -a
     . .. .git report.tex

 Ok, awesome!
-So now our work and home machines are synced against the repository that's on the server.
+So now the work and home machines are synced against the repository that's on the server.
 Any time you're doing work, as long as you **commit and push** the work you're doing, it will be available to you anywhere you have access to the internet.
 In fact, you don't even **need** access to the